- The Ansford Learning Partnership

-We offer an open-door policy where you are welcome any time to make an appointment to meet with either the class teacher and/or SENCo and discuss how your child is getting on.
+- We offer an open-door policy where you are welcome any time to make an appointment to meet with either the class teacher and/or SENDCo and discuss how your child is getting on.
 We can offer advice and practical ways that you can help your child at home.

 - We believe that your child’s education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs.

-- If your child is on the SEND register they will have a Pupil Passport and target planner.
-These documents are reviewed on a regular basis and parents are given a copy of pupil passports along with their targets.
-The child is at the heart of the pupil passport and parents are involved in writing the document.
+- If your child is on the SEND register they will have an Assess, Plan, Do, Review record form.
+These documents are reviewed on a regular basis and parents are given them at regular intervals throughout the year, usually once a term.

-- If your child has complex SEND they may have a Statement of SEND or an Education Health Care Plan (EHC), which means that a formal meeting will take place to discuss your child’s progress and a report will be written.
+- If your child has complex SEND they may have an Education, Health and Care Plan (EHCP), which means that a formal meeting will take place to discuss your child’s progress and a report will be written.
 This meeting will take the form of a Person Centred Review (PCR) and will be held on an annual basis.
 Professionals from outside agencies may be invited to attend PCRs.

 How does the school know how well my child is doing?